-By Law, a full report - with full financials - is required within two months of the event.
-A late report will jeopardise your group's ability to run any event, even local ones.
+By Law, a full report - with full financial information - is required by the Branch Seneschal and Reeve within two months of the event.
+The Reeve is then required to provide a Quarterly Report to the Kingdom documenting any issues or concerns.
+A late report will jeopardise your Branch's ability to run any event, even local ones.
 Don't be late.
 Do your report preparation early, and keep on top of it.
 Plan ahead for the fact you'll be tired, and have most of the donkey-work done before the event even starts.